YinniKun/random_codes/README.md

 **Author:** Richard Dong

-**Last Update:** December 31, 2022
+**Last Update:** December 30, 2023

-This repository contains codes for a variety of automations that I make to make my life better.
+This repository contains codes for a variety of automation that I make to make my life better, as well as some fun side projects that I did.

 All codes should be able to run within the terminal.
 To run the code you desire, go to the corresponding directory and run ``python3 main.py``.
 To see the parameters required, use the ``-h`` flag.